mhinojosa24/Mate2Sk8/README.md

 Mate2Sk8 essentially helps skateboarders find a mate of his or her choice of interest to link up and most importantly to skate!

 ## Engineers
-- Maximo Hinojosa - IOS Developer and Founder
+- Maximo Hinojosa - iOS Developer and Founder

 ## Features ToDos
 - Every user can enable their location